Dilraj Singh Bhunder

-Dilraj Singh Bhunder is an Indian politician, currently a member of the Punjab Legislative Assembly or the Punjab Vidhan Sabha.
+Dilraj Singh Bhunder is an Indian politician, former member of the Punjab Legislative Assembly or the Punjab Vidhan Sabha.
 He is the son of Sardar Balwinder Singh Bhunder, who is currently a member of the Rajya Sabha, the upper house of the Parliament of India, from the state of Punjab.
 Dilraj is a member of the Shiromani Akali Dal party.
 He is a former Vice President of Youth Wing Shiromani Akali Dal party.
 Dilraj is an engineering graduate from Punjab Engineering College, Chandigarh.

 Early life

 Dilraj was born on 11 January 1969 in Bathinda, Punjab, to Sardar Balwinder Singh Bhunder and Shrimati Balwant Kaur.
 He spent his early life living and schooling in Chandigarh.
 Dilraj had a strong interest in engineering and science since his childhood.
 He was an avid athlete growing up and competed in 5 national Volleyball games and was the youngest caption to ever had to play in nationals.